5 Days of Chess

 Rook and pawn endings occur more often than any other endgame.
 We will learn some basic tactical and strategic themes as well as a few key positions and how to work your way towards them.

-As mentioned, this is FREE.
-This program is supported in part by a grant from the Mayor’s Office of Arts and Culture.
+This program was supported in part by a grant from the Mayor’s Office of Arts and Culture.